-It has always been a heated argument on who deserves to be called Philippine’s national hero, Dr. Jose Rizal or Andres Bonifacio?
+It has always been a heated argument on who deserves to be called Philippine’s national hero — Jose Rizal or Andres Bonifacio.

-Why is Jose Rizal the national hero?
+Why is Jose Rizal the national hero of the Philippines?
 It is interesting to note that Jose Rizal’s heroism was recognized first by the colonizing Americans and later on by General Emilio Aguinaldo.

 Founder of La Liga Filipina

 Jose Rizal founded the La Liga Filipina, a civic organization that led to the creation of the Katipunan headed by Andres Bonifacio.
 This fact may already substantiate that Rizal’s title was deserving since without the La Liga Filipina, Andres Bonifacio and his army would have been non-existent.

 Everything started with Rizal.
 Philippine Revolution against Spain started what was known as the First Republic led by Emilio Aguinaldo.

 For Rizal, violence or armed resistance only as a last resort and considered the restoration of the people’s dignity as a justification means of achieving national liberation and self-rule.
 On the other hand, Filipinos are also grateful to Andres Bonifacio’s legacy, his advocacy to an armed revolution.
 We credit both Rizal and Bonifacio for awakening the patriotic spirit of Filipinos.